bbarcesaj125/imgdb/README.md

 The application needs these datasets in order to extract and display information about a specific movie or series.
-I opted for this solution because it allows `Imgdb` to fetch almost all the information from the datasets stored on the user's computer.
+I opted for this solution because it allows `Imgdb` to fetch almost all the information from the datasets that are stored on the user's computer.
 This makes the application more reliable as opposed to scraping for example.

 These datasets are updated on a weekly basis by default.
 However, you can